iwillseeyouinabits/Poker-Playing-Neural-Network/README.md

 ### Prerequisites

-The computer running this code must already be running java and must jave the abuility to compile java code in an IDE or text editor
+The computer running this code must already be running java and must have the abuility to compile java code in an IDE or text editor.

 ### Installing